karinavo/Information-Management-and-Systems-Engineering/README.md

 docker stack deploy -c docker-compose.yml imse # this will take a while too docker swarm leave
 ```

+### Problem: Tables did not get created (errors show up in the php instead of displaying a table with data) when using docker stack deploy

+1. run `docker-compose build` in the root directory

 ### Problem: Data did not get filled in when running docker-compose up